-Why California's gentle giants deserve a place on your gratitude list
+Why California's gentle giants deserve a spot on your gratitude list

-Somehow it’s easy to forget to say thank you.
-Even with an entire holiday devoted to giving thanks, we often fail to slow down and appreciate the things that truly make our lives better.
-Things like family, friends, democracy, chocolate ice cream … and redwood trees.
-Yes, colossal coast redwoods and superlative giant sequoias deserve a spot on your gratitude list.
-Here’s why:
+Even with an entire Thanksgiving holiday devoted to gratitude, we often fail to slow down and really appreciate the things that make our lives better.
+Things like loyal friends, ice cream, and democracy.
+Things like mind-bendingly ancient redwood trees.

 Redwood forests provide habitat for amazing animals

-Incredible creatures thrive in California’s redwood forests: Pileated woodpeckers and leathery bats swoop through the canopy; gray foxes and black bears prowl the understory; Coho salmon and mountain yellow-legged frogs splash and swim in redwood-shaded streams.
-We’re talking more than 200 vertebrate species—not to mention invertebrates like the brilliant yellow California banana slug.
+More than 1,000 plant and animal species thrive in California’s redwood forests.
+Pileated woodpeckers and leathery bats swoop through the canopy.
+Gray foxes and black bears prowl the understory.
+Coho salmon and mountain yellow-legged frogs splash and swim in redwood-shaded streams.
+Not to mention beloved invertebrates like the brilliant yellow banana slug.

-Old-growth redwood forests boast the greatest biodiversity, but formerly logged forests, if allowed to heal, can develop the features that support diverse species.
-This includes the wandering salamander, which can live in dense mats of moss and ferns that grow on branches over 100 feet in the air.
+Old-growth redwood forests may boast the greatest biodiversity, but formerly logged forests, if allowed to heal, can also develop the complexity needed to support diverse species.
+These include the wandering salamander, which can live in dense fern mats that grow on redwood branches over 100 feet in the air.
 Or the nimble Pacific fisher, a member of the weasel family that makes its den in the fire-carved hollows of giant sequoias.

-Discover more unique plants and animals of the redwood forest.
+Learn more about unique plants and animals in the redwoods.

 Redwood trees are fierce climate allies

-Acre for acre, no other type of forest does as much to keep planet-warming gasses out of our atmosphere.
-These ancients giants gobble up carbon like nobody’s business: According to research out of Cal Poly Humboldt, an acre of old-growth coast redwoods can store up to 890 metric tons of carbon—the equivalent to taking 700 cars off the road for an entire year.
-Just imagine what a vast landscape of redwoods could do!
+Acre for acre, no other type of forest does as much to remove planet-warming greenhouse gasses from our atmosphere than old-growth redwoods.
+These ancient giants gobble up carbon like nobody’s business: According to carbon sequestration research out of Cal Poly Humboldt, an acre of old-growth coast redwoods can store up to 890 metric tons of carbon—equivalent to taking 700 cars off the road for an entire year.
+Just imagine what a vast landscape of redwoods could do.

-Like other plants, redwoods work this magic through photosynthesis, drawing in carbon dioxide and releasing life-giving oxygen back into the air.
-Redwoods convert the remaining carbon into sugars to add girth to their trunks and grow new branches and roots.
-This carbon stays safely locked away for the redwood’s lifetime, which can be over two thousand years.
+Like most other plants, redwoods work their magic through photosynthesis, drawing in carbon dioxide and releasing life-giving oxygen back into the air.
+Redwoods convert the remaining carbon into sugars and eventually wood, adding girth to their trunks and growing new branches and roots.
+This carbon stays safely locked away for the redwood’s lifetime, which can stretch to over two thousand years.

 Learn more about how redwoods can help us fight climate change.